Efficient call center management requires strategic planning, continuous learning, and hard work.

 How can you improve your training program?

-Additionally, you should ensure that frontline agents answer technical questions with confidence while coaching.
-This will give your customers a positive impression of your company.
+Additionally, you should coach your frontline agents to answer technical questions confidently so your customers have a positive impression of your company’s professional services.

-Ensure that your coaching sessions involve introductions to useful tools, metrics, and other information that can increase agent productivity.
+Ensure that your coaching sessions involve walkthroughs of useful tools, call center metrics, and other information you use to measure and increase employee productivity.

-You can provide a positive employee experience by:
+You can also enhance their overall experience by:

 - Talking and listening to your agents regularly.